The Your Rental Includes

 The Carriage House

-In addition to the space inside the Barn, there is a separate building out front that can be used as your beverage area, photo booth, or food reception line.
+In addition to the space inside the Barn, the Carriage House is a separate building out front that can be used as your beverage area, photo booth, or food reception line.
 This is where you will find the antique doctor’s carriage.

 Heritage House

-Heritage House is a restored, two-story farmhouse.
-There are three bedrooms with queen-sized beds and a full-size pull-out couch on the main level.
+Heritage House is a fully restored, two-story farmhouse.
+On the main level, there are three bedrooms with queen-sized beds and a full-size pull-out couch.
 The house is completely furnished and includes two full kitchens, one on each level.
-It also includes the use of a 6-person hot tub.
+It also includes the use of a six-person hot tub.

 Though complimentary with your rental, you may rent it longer if you wish.
-Renting the house for an extra night is a great way for family members, or the wedding party, to be able to stay on the property to help with setup and breakdown.
-There are also two hotels located within a mile that can also help to lodge any of your out-of-town guests.
+Renting the house for an extra night is a great way for family members or the wedding party to stay on the property to help with setup and breakdown.
+Two hotels are located within a mile and can lodge any of your out-of-town guests.

 Our Heritage